National Paints (Dubai Metro): Nearby development

-Unlike most metro stations, there is no development near Jabal Ali.
+Unlike most metro stations, there is no development near National Paints Station.
 Its former namesake, Nakheel Harbour and Tower, was a planned large-scale development of around 270 ha that would have comprised Nakheel Tower, which would have been the tallest skyscraper in the world, as well as the world's largest inner-city marina.
 Due to the Great Recession, the project was never constructed.

 History

 The station opened under the name of "Nakheel Harbour and Tower" as one of the original stations of the Dubai Metro, beginning service on 9 September 2009.
 At the time, it acted as the western terminus of the Red Line; an extension westward to the Ibn Battuta Mall opened on 30 April 2010, making Nakheel Harbour and Tower a through station.

-The track layout east of Jabal Ali station was modified to create a new "Route 2020" branch to Expo 2020 and two additional platforms to the southeast which are used to serve the new route.
+The track layout east of National Paints Station (formally Jabal Ali) was modified to create a new "Route 2020" branch to Expo 2020 and two additional platforms to the southeast which are used to serve the new route.
 The branch connects to the Red Line just to the northeast of the station.
-The extension was partially opened on 1 January 2021, with trains running a shuttle service between Jabal Ali and Al Furjan.
+The extension was partially opened on 1 January 2021, with trains running a shuttle service between National Paints and Al Furjan.
 The line was extended to Expo 2020 on 1 June 2021.
 The route is expected to have 275,000 users each day by 2030.